AdobeDocs/analytics-platform.en/help/cca/replay.md

 * **Live-stitching**: CCA attempts to stitch each event as it comes in.
 Net new devices to the dataset that have never logged in are typically not stitched at this level.
 Devices already recognized are stitched immediately.
 * **Replay**: CCA "replays" data based on unique identifiers it has learned.
 This stage is where new devices to the connection become stitched.
 Adobe offers two replay intervals:
   * Daily: Data replays every day with a 24-hour lookback window.
-This option holds an advantage that replays are much more frequent, but unauthenticated visitors must authenticate the same day that they visit your site.
+This option holds an advantage that replays are much more frequent, but unauthenticated persons must authenticate the same day that they visit your site.
   * Weekly: Data replays once a week with a 7-day lookback window.
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
 However, data less than a week old is not stitched.

 Data beyond the lookback window is not replayed.
-A visitor must authenticate within a given lookback window for an unauthenticated visit and authenticated visit to be identified together.
+A person must authenticate within a given lookback window for an unauthenticated visit and authenticated visit to be identified together.
 Once a device is recognized, it is live-stitched from that point forward.

 ## Step 1: Live-stitching